FAETHER/SigFigures-Calculator-/README.md

 The link above describes what the program intent is.

 This project is 100% by me  - Kyryl Melekhin.
-Without usage of fancy API or stealing code.
+Without usage of fancy API or stealing code/looking reference on this topic.

 Note: GNU General Public License v3.0.